tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 There are two approaches to this.

 - **Whitelist**
-  - Deny anonymous users access to all other endpoints.
+  - Deny anonymous users access to all endpoints.
-  - Then explicitly mark endpoints with `[AllowAnonymous]` that we want to allow anonymous users to access.
+  - Except when endpoints are explicitly marked with `[AllowAnonymous]`
 - **Blacklist**
   - Allow anonymous users access to all endpoints.
-  - Then explicitly mark endpoints with `[Authorize]` that only authenticated can access.
+  - Except when endpoints are explicitly marked with `[Authorize]`

 We are less likely to accidentally violate the security goals if we deny by default.